Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Numerical Results

 where $d_{g,a}$ denotes the distance from GU $g$ to AP $a$, $f$ denotes the center frequency in GHz, and $\zeta_{g,a} \sim \mathcal{N}(0,4^2)$ represents the impact of shadowing.
 The correlation between shadowing effects of GU $g$ and $i$ is represented as in \cite{8845768}

 where $r_{g,i}$ is the distance from GU $u$ to GU $i$ and $r_0=9 m$.

 For simulating the channel between an UAV and an AP, we consider urban-micro with aerial vehicles (UMi-AV) scenario \cite{muruganathan2018overview, meredith2017study}.
 Particularly, the LOS probability for a certain UAV is modeled as described in \cite[Table B-1]{meredith2017study}.
-Furthermore, we follow the specifications mentioned in \cite[Table B-2]{meredith2017study} to model the large scale fading coefficients between the UAVs and APs.
+Furthermore, we follow the specifications mentioned in \cite[Table B-2]{meredith2017study} to model the large scale fading between the UAVs and APs.

 In our experiments, we evaluate the performance of the two proposed SCO-IIA and SCO-ICBA schemes for both the considered beamforming schemes, namely PZF reception/transmission and MRC/MRT, when applied on both the uplink and downlink of a CFmMIMO network.
 For the PZF case when applied to the CFmMIMO, we assume that $N_I=5$.
 For the purpose of benchmarking, the two proposed SCO-IIA and SCO-ICBA schemes are evaluated for generic ZF reception/transmission and MRC/MRT for both the uplink and downlink of traditional COmMIMO system.
 For simulating the COmMIMO system, we assume that the considered service area is served by 4 base stations, and each has 200 antennas.
-For the sake of performing a fair comparison between CFmMIMO and COmMIMO, we consider that the the power that can be transmitted by every base station in the COmMIMO is $5 W$.

-We perform simulations for 250 scenarios with the considered simulation parameters.
+We consider that the the power that can be transmitted by every base station in the COmMIMO is $5$ W. Unless otherwise mentioned, we perform simulations for 250 scenarios with the considered simulation parameters; where we evaluate the performance of a single coherence interval.
 The performance of both SCO-IIA and SCO-ICBA scehmes under the considered beamforming techniques with both COmMIMO and CFmMOIMO for both the downlink and the uplink are evaluated in terms of the corresponding cumulative distribution function (CDF) plots of both GUs' rate and UAVs' rate.